Mageplate/SEEF/README.md

     "path/to/known_weights")
 ```
 **Real data**
-For real data only path to the cluster signatures file is needed and which GRCh was used
+For real data there is only input two parameters one is path file needs to be given and that is to the cluster signatures file, and the other input is which GRCh was used

 ```python
 evaluator = MethodEvaluator()